jcklie/anki-maobi/README.md

 ### Create/alter a card type

-In order to let *maobi* insert the quiz into a card, it needs to contain
+In order to let *maobi* insert the quiz into a card, its template need to contain

     <div id="character-target-div"></div>